dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 “Did those scientists have a third friend?
 What am I even doing here, Truman?” he asked again.

-I didn't know what to say.
+I didn’t know what to say.

 “Yeah, that’s what I thought.
 See ya later, Shining Star,” and he walked away again.

 Meryl stood up to approach me.
 She glanced at Marlon’s receding figure.

 “You’re really selfish for someone so agreeable.”
-She waited but I didn’t know what to say.
+She didn’t wait for me to reply.
 “Have a good morning, Truman.
 Or I dunno what time it is… maybe a good afternoon.
 And have a goodnight too, why not.
 I’ll write to you.”
 And she left.
 She moved away to Fort Myers without another goodbye.

 I saw Marlon Pastel one more time after that.
 I never remembered what we said or did, but that was the end.
 He moved away, too.
 I didn’t really understand his problem, but maybe not understanding was the problem.